Netflix Defies Russian Law And Refuses To Air State Channels

 Disney said in a statement: “Given the unprovoked invasion of Ukraine and the tragic humanitarian crisis, we will pause the release of our films in Russia, including Pixar's upcoming Turning Red.”

-Netflix is part of the Entrepreneur Index, which tracks 60 of the largest publicly traded companies managed by their founders or their founders' families.7 Large-Cap Stocks to Help Navigate a Volatile Market
+Netflix is part of the Entrepreneur Index, which tracks 60 of the largest publicly traded companies managed by their founders or their founders' families.7 Precious Metals Stocks That Will Offset the Effects of Inflation

 .